cyber-sushi/makima/README.md

 ### Config file naming
 To associate a config file to an input device, the file name should be identical to that of the device.
 If your device's name includes a `/`, just omit it.\
-_Example: you run `evtest` and see that your Dualshock 4 controller is named `Sony Interactive Entertainment Wireless Controller`; all you have to do is rename your config file `Sony Interactive Entertainment Wireless Controller.toml`._
+_Example: you run `evtest` and see that your Dualshock 4 controller is named `Sony Interactive Entertainment Wireless Controller`.
+All you have to do is rename your config file to `Sony Interactive Entertainment Wireless Controller.toml`._

 All config files will be parsed automatically when `makima` is launched.\
 Files that don't end with `.toml` and files that start with `.` (dotfiles) won't be parsed, so you can add a dot at the beginning of the filename to mask them from Makima.